security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

     wanted to crack the password for this route.
 Imagine that you knew, or guessed, that one of the usernames was `istheory`.

+    First, install a missing package that `hydra` needs:

+    ```bash
+    apt update && apt install -y libmongocrypt-dev
+    ```

-    Open a terminal in your Kali VM.
-Read the explanation below for each command argument.
-Then, type the following, all on one line (remember that you can use tab-completion for the rockyou path):
+    Then, type the following, all on one line (remember that you can use tab-completion for the rockyou path).
+Run the command after you read the explanatory text below the command on this page.

+    ```bash
     hydra -V -l istheory -P /usr/share/wordlists/rockyou.txt https-get://is.theorizeit.org/auth/
+    ```

     **Note:** The trailing slash (`/`) in the final argument is needed.